gaultier/blog/sha.md

 For this reason I do not have a state file at all.
 It's simpler and a whole class of out-of-sync issues disappears.

-So I have this big [NetBSD image](https://netbsd.org/mirrors/torrents/) torrent that I primarly test with.
+So I have this big [NetBSD image](https://netbsd.org/mirrors/torrents/) torrent that I primarly test with (by the way, thank you NetBSD maintainers for that!).
 It's not that big:

 ```sh
 $ du -h ./NetBSD-9.4-amd64.iso